 Arbor Realty Trust (ABR) Gains But Lags Market: What You Should Know

-Heading into today, shares of the real estate investment trust had lost 6.07% over the past month, lagging the Finance sector's loss of 0.17% and the S&P 500's loss of 5.39% in that time.
+Coming into today, shares of the real estate investment trust had lost 7.81% in the past month.
+In that same time, the Finance sector lost 3.64%, while the S&P 500 lost 9.65%.

 Investors will be hoping for strength from Arbor Realty Trust as it approaches its next earnings release.
-In that report, analysts expect Arbor Realty Trust to post earnings of $0.40 per share.
-This would mark a year-over-year decline of 18.37%.
+The company is expected to report EPS of $0.40, down 18.37% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $139.4 million, up 61.79% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Arbor Realty Trust.
+It is also important to note the recent changes to analyst estimates for Arbor Realty Trust.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Arbor Realty Trust is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Arbor Realty Trust currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Arbor Realty Trust is currently trading at a Forward P/E ratio of 9.9.
-Its industry sports an average Forward P/E of 8.44, so we one might conclude that Arbor Realty Trust is trading at a premium comparatively.
+Investors should also note Arbor Realty Trust's current valuation metrics, including its Forward P/E ratio of 9.88.
+For comparison, its industry has an average Forward P/E of 8.48, which means Arbor Realty Trust is trading at a premium to the group.

 The REIT and Equity Trust industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 172, putting it in the bottom 33% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 102, which puts it in the top 40% of all 250+ industries.

 Click to get this free report